 Hornbostel-Sachs – a widely used system for the classification of musical instrument devised by Erich Moritz von Hornbostel and Curt Sachs in 1914.
 Currently there are five classifications: electrophone, idiophone, membranophone, chordophone, and aerophone.
 Sometimes called Sachs-Hornbostel.

-horn loudspeaker – a loudspeaker or loudspeaker element that uses a flared, horn-shaped duct that conducts sound waves to the open air and increase the overall efficiency of the driver.
+horn loudspeaker – a loudspeaker or loudspeaker element that uses a flared, horn-shaped duct that conducts sound waves to the open air.
+A horn uses physics to naturally amplify sound the same manner as a megaphone, and thereby improves the overall efficiency of the driver.
 Also called a horn-loaded loudspeaker.

 hot swap – to change out a piece of equipment while the power is on.
 While this is often not a safe practice as it is potentially detrimental to the equipment, some devices are specifically designed to be able to be hot swapped.